SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/complete_documentation.md

 **Returns:**

 - `np.ndarray`: A 3D numpy array containing the preprocessed Mel-spectrogram chunks
-- `None`: If an error occurs during preprocessing
+- `None`: If an error occurs during preprocessing or loading the audio

 #### `prediction(self, processed_audio: np.ndarray) -> int`

 Predicts the genre of the audio based on the processed Mel-spectrograms.
+The model is used to classify the genre, and the genre with the highest predicted score is selected.

 **Parameters:**

-- `processed_audio` (np.ndarray): The preprocessed Mel-spectrogram chunks
+- `processed_audio` (np.ndarray): The preprocessed Mel-spectrogram chunks to be passed to the model

 **Returns:**

-- `int`: The index of the predicted genre in the genres list
+- `int`: The index of the predicted genre in the `self._genres` list

 #### `predict_genre_chain(self, audio_path: str, target_shape: tuple = (150, 150)) -> str | None`

 The full pipeline for predicting the genre of an audio file.
+It handles the file format check (MP3 or WAV), converts MP3 to WAV if needed, preprocesses the audio, and uses the model to predict the genre.

 **Parameters:**